Delightful desperadoes! Lovable rascals! Tireless little terrorists!

 Getting parents to fund-raisers or evening meetings can be very hard, indeed.
 Toddlers and my mini-musical about them can help.
 As my wife, Arlene, would say to parent-packed audiences when introducing me and my poems, “If you’re going to have a toddler, you’ll need a sense of humor.”

-Now Adorable Scounderels is a 30-minute show, a sure-fire attendance-boosting added attraction for your next organization fundraiser or major parent meeting.
+Now Adorable Scoundrels is a 30-minute show, a sure-fire attendance-boosting added attraction for your next organization fundraiser or major parent meeting.

 Book it for your next parents’ event